 For me, education is a multi-faceted process.
-I see people sometimes conflate these facets.
+I see people sometimes conflating these facets.
 As a way of explanation, there are 2 major segments for the educational process:

-On-going education - this is the process of increasing knowledge and its application.
-While the brain improves its ability to learn after the first segment, the primary purpose of segment 2 is mental expansion via knowledge acquisition and practice.
+Ongoing education - this is the process of increasing knowledge and its application.
+While the brain improves its ability to learn after the first segment, the primary purpose of ongoing education is mental expansion via knowledge acquisition and practice.
 This is the process of learning throughout one's life.

-I find it interesting, in most societies, much more emphasis is put on the first than second segment.
-As the speed of technology change accelerates, more emphasis on segment 2 seems warranted.
+I find it interesting, that in some societies, much more emphasis is put on initial formal education than ongoing education.
+As the speed of technology change accelerates, more emphasis on ongoing education seems warranted.

 I have come to see Sal Khan and the Khan Academy as a great ally in curiosity enablement.
 His book, The One World Schoolhouse, Education Reimagined is a nice presentation of his ideas.
 He and his organization have done a great service to changing our outdated education system.
 His goals for Khan Academy are on point:

 “I hoped to help students see the connections, the progression, between one lesson and the next; to hone their intuitions so that mere information, absorbed one concept at a time, could develop into true mastery of a subject.”

 Johannes Kepler, the great astrophysics of the 14th and 15th centuries, is an archetypical curiosity exploration example.
 His approach inspires.
 The following is a quote from David Epstein’s book Range: